Parole after 16 months' jail for $385k council rort

-A Hastings District Council sentenced to jail without any order to repay almost $385,000 she was said to have stolen while a council employee has been released on parole after serving just over half of the sentence.
+A former Hastings District Council employee sentenced to jail without any order to repay almost $385,000 she was said to have stolen has been released on parole after serving just over half of the sentence.

 Opal Taylor, now 62, was manager of the council-owned Hastings Sports Centre when she took the money in a fake-employees pay scam spanning 12 years.
 Investigated she had over the years completed 195 false invoices for amounts totalling $537,683.